SethRobinson/RTBulkPaste/readme.md

 rtbulkpaste.exe file1.txt file2.md (etc)

+# Thoughts #

+I made this because I want ChatGPT's o1 mode to help me with programming, but it doesn't allow code attachements, only images.
+This is a way around that until they properly allow attachements.

 I looked into making this work directly from VS Code's file stuff, but it looked like I'd have to write an actual plugin, so uh, if someone does that, let me know.

+It may also be of help when attachements are limited (only 6 on Claude?!) despite large enough contexts.
+It could use this method to include an entire folder tree if needed.

 Note, I did add an artifical one second delay so it's easier to see what it's doing.

 If you aren't reading this on github, well, the C# source is on github, try https://github.com/SethRobinson

-This utility was (mostly) written by ChatGTP December 6th, 2024
+This utility was (mostly) written by ChatGTP

+Dec 6th, 2024 - V1.00 Released

 Seth A. Robinson
 rtsoft.com